nationalarchives/ds-caselaw-public-ui/README.md

 #### TNA/other developers

-You will need vpn credentials from the dxw ops team, and the staging Marklogic credentials from one of the dxw development team.
+You will need VPN credentials from the dxw ops team, and the staging Marklogic credentials from one of the dxw development team.
 Use these to fill MARKLOGIC_HOST, MARKLOGIC_USER and MARKLOGIC_PASSWORD in your `.env` file (see step 2).